Skip to content

 “Murderdrome” Nickname Sticks

-August 30, 1912 story in the Jersey Journal.
+August 30, 1912, a story in the Jersey Journal.

-Looking south (east) on South Orange Avenue today at the first Velodrome site.
+Looking south (East) on South Orange Avenue today at the first Velodrome site.

-The Speedway Academy – Looking north (west) today on South Orange Avenue where the Velodromes and Motordrome once stood.
+The Speedway Academy – Looking North (west) today on South Orange Avenue, where the Velodromes and Motordrome once stood.

 MLH Remembers Jersey Motorsports with New “Wear Lost Jersey Motorsports History” Merch

-One More Thing……
+One More Thing…….

 Newark was also home to two great cycling clubs — the Bay View Wheelmen and the Alpine Wheelmen — who staged weekly race programs at the half-mile Weequahic Park race track.”
-Bodian was the publicist and the Bay View Wheelmen the host for the 1939 National Dirt Track championship at Weequahic Park.
+Bodian was the publicist, and the Bay View Wheelmen were the host for the 1939 National Dirt Track championship at Weequahic Park.

 Source: Wall of Death by David Gaylin